kfid27/kfid27/README.md

 - 👋 Hi, I’m @kfid27
 - 👀 I’m interested in learning anything new
-- 🌱 I’m currently learning how to set up falcon pi player on my mac
+- 🌱 I’m currently learning how to set up my webpage via cloudflare and Git
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 kfid27/kfid27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.